 After the final rinsing stage, a terminal sterilant can be applied, for example, Murphy’s Peracetic Acid which breaks down to water and oxygen so it can be left without rinsing.
 We highly recommend to use this product at the final stage of any cleaning regime, it is highly effective, safe at working strength and will not affect beer flavour.

 Peracetic acid is also ideal for soaking small items overnight or beer mains and hoses may be filled after cleaning.
 Peracetic acid under these circumstances must be drained off.
 Large vessels and plants can be treated using a spray ball or a fog gun.

-For areas more prone to contamination such as nozzle endings, keg filling heads, valves, and sample taps to ensure that their surfaces are microbiologically clean a quaternary ammonium compound spray can be used such as Ensure this product has propyl Alcohol to give rapid drying.
+For areas more prone to contamination such as nozzle endings, keg filling heads, valves, and sample taps to ensure that their surfaces are microbiologically clean an alcoholic, bactericidal, fungicidal and disinfectant spray can be used such as Deptil.

 In preparation for the brewing process to start over again, an inspection and approval procedure should be in place.
 This can be done by checking visually, it’s quite common for a brewer to invest in an inspection torch, by smell or touch (check if it squeaks).